wonsunahn/CS1622_Fall2024/projects/4/README.md

 like @0 which will keep incrementing to @1, @2, and so forth, for each identifier.

-Any string preceded by a % character are virtual CPU registers (e.g. %call).
+Any string prefixed by a % character on the lefthand side of assignment instructions are virtual CPU registers (e.g. %call).
 Virtual registers are used to hold temporary values for computation just like real registers.
 The only difference is that LLVM has an unlimited number of virtual registers unlike real CPUs (hence the word 'virtual').
 This simplifies code generation and optimization and keeps the code machine-agnostic.
 By default, virtual registers will start from %0 and keep incrementing to %1, %2, and so forth as more virtual registers are needed.
 Since LLVM IR uses SSA (Static Single Assignment) representation, each virtual register is assigned to only once in the program.
 Now, virtual registers can also be named using LLVM API to make the code more readable.
 In this case the virtual register %call was named by the LLVM API that emitted that code.
-If two instructions attempt to use the same virtual register name, LLVM will automatically attach a suffix such as %call1, $call2, etc.  All these virtual registers will be mapped to real CPU registers when LLVM IR is converted to machine code.
+If two instructions attempt to use the same virtual register name, LLVM will automatically attach a unique numerical suffix such as %call2, %call3, etc.  All these virtual registers will be mapped to real CPU registers when LLVM IR is converted to machine code.
 Some virtual registers will have to be stored in stack memory if there are not enough CPU registers, however (called register spilling).